msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 ![](https://pubs.acs.org/cms/10.1021/ja994280y/asset/images/medium/ja994280yf1.gif)

-All three papers heralded a new wave of highly selective asymmetric organocatalysis and it's branding as such.
+All three papers heralded a new wave of highly selective asymmetric organocatalysis and its branding as such.
 This one is a seminal report describing highly selective proline organocatalysis.

-<a href="https://doi.org/10.1021/ja000092s" target="_blank">**New Strategies for Organic Catalysis:?
-The First Highly Enantioselective Organocatalytic Diels?Alder Reaction**</a>\
+<a href="https://doi.org/10.1021/ja000092s" target="_blank">**New Strategies for Organic Catalysis: The First Highly Enantioselective Organocatalytic Diels–Alder Reaction**</a>\
 **MacMillan** J. Am.
 Chem.
 Soc.
 2000, 122, 17, 4243–4244\
 (_#2, 1422 citations, 12.0 votes_)